Bobby Beausoleil: Murder of Gary Hinman

-According to Los Angeles prosecutor Vincent Bugliosi in his book Helter Skelter, Gary Hinman was killed over an issue of money and property that Manson believed Hinman had, and that Manson felt the Family was owed for a Hinman-supplied Beausoleil drug deal gone bad.
+According to Los Angeles prosecutor Vincent Bugliosi in his book Helter Skelter, Gary Alan Hinman was killed over an issue of money and property that Manson believed Hinman had, and that Manson felt the Family was owed for a Hinman-supplied Beausoleil drug deal gone bad.
 At Beausoleil's second trial, prosecutors said it had been rumored that Hinman had received a $20,000 inheritance.
 According to the Los Angeles District Attorney's Office, the slaying became the first in a series of murders committed by the "Family" that set in motion the "Helter Skelter" scenario, which Manson envisioned and preached would happen in the near future in America.

 Accompanying Beausoleil that night were Susan Atkins and Mary Brunner.
 Brunner was granted legal immunity as the key witness for Beausoleil's prosecution.
-Atkins subsequently became involved in the infamous Tate-LaBianca murders and other crimes perpetrated by Manson and his family.
+Atkins subsequently became involved in the infamous Tate-LaBianca murders and other crimes perpetrated by Manson and his followers.

 Beausoleil went with Atkins and Brunner to Hinman's house in Topanga Canyon, where Beausoleil had lived briefly.
 They demanded that Hinman give them money, but Hinman said that he did not have any money to give.
 Beausoleil called Manson at Spahn Ranch and said there was no money.
 Manson told them to hold Hinman captive at his house and convince him to get the money before Manson arrived.

 Bruce Davis drove Manson to the Topanga Canyon home, taking a samurai sword or bayonet.
 Manson struck Hinman with the sword, severely cutting his face and ear.
 Some accounts said that he cut off part of Hinman's ear.
 Beausoleil said he stitched up Hinman's ear with dental floss; other reports say the stitching was done by Atkins and Brunner.
 Hinman begged for medical attention, but he was held captive at the house and tortured for three days before being killed.
 Manson told Beausoleil to kill Hinman and to make it look as if the crime had been committed by black revolutionaries, as part of his ideology that a race war was imminent and part of what he called "Helter Skelter".
 Beausoleil stabbed Hinman to death while Hinman, a devotee of Buddhism, repeated a Buddhist chant.
 As Hinman lay dying, Beausoleil, Atkins and Brunner took turns smothering him with a pillow.

 After killing Hinman, Beausoleil wrote the words "Political piggy" on a wall in Hinman's blood, in an attempt to lead police to believe the murder was done by a group of radicals.
 He dipped his hand in Hinman's blood and left a paw print, attempting to symbolize The Black Panthers as another way to mislead investigators about Hinman's murder.
 Beausoleil drove away in Hinman's Fiat.
 He was arrested on August 6, 1969, after falling asleep in the car, having pulled off the highway at Cuesta Grade, a steep segment of U.S. Route 101 between San Luis Obispo and Atascadero.